aprillins/LiteGrabber/README.md

 LiteGrabber is a simple website content scrapper that utilizing the default PHP DOMXPath class.

+##Installation
+You can install LiteGrabber using [Composer](https://getcomposer.org/download/).

+`composer require aprillins/litegrabber:dev-master`

+Then, update your package.

+`composer update`

+Don't forget to execute `composer dumpautoload` after the installation.

 ##Usage

 Using LiteGrabber is tremendously easy.
 Scrapping can be done with three simple